randomessence/highlight.js-phpbb3-automatic-code-prettify/README.md

 **Display code inline like in this readme**

-The default syle of this mod is the `github.css` so edit it with a text editor and add this
+The default syle of this mod is the `github.css` so edit it with a text editor and add this.

+NOTE: this is already done in the `github.cc` in the mod. it is just to show how to apply it to other styles.

 ```css
 pre.inlineHS {